chrisrobison/crblog/blog/md/ai-transportation.md

 ### A Real-World Scenario: D Harris Tours

 Recently at D Harris Tours we had a bus that's been running smoothly for months.
 Traditional maintenance schedules would have reported that the vehicle is in good shape, but luckily we recently upgraded all of the GPS devices in our fleet and these new devices have extended integration into the onboard vehicle computer.
 It can report vehicle mile, fuel & fluid levels and the best part: it relays OBD-II diagnostic errors to our backend.
 It is setup to report in with any triggered OBD-II codes or low fluid levels and in this instance, the bus reported that one of it's O2 sensors, a sensor that is essential for controlling emissions, was reading way outside its specfication; which mosy likely means that the sensor has gone bad.
-This message was then automatically forwareded to our team of mechanics who investigated, verified the diagnosis and performed a repair.
+This message was then automatically relayed to our team of mechanics who investigated, verified the diagnosis, and performed a repair.

 This process is already light-years ahead of our former reactionary style of mainentance.
 Instead of having to wait for a driver complaint about a mechanical issue with their bus, the bus is letting us know that it is going to have a problem BEFORE IT HAS BECOME A PROBLEM.
 This is huge.
 This gives us the ability to plan for bus repairs as opposed to being forced into one with a breakdown.
 I think we can do even better than this though.